Do you want to change the default media upload location in WordPress?

 Why Change the Default Media Upload Location?

 By default, WordPress stores all your images and other media files in the /wp-content/uploads/ folder.
-To keep them structured, your files are normally stored in folders organized by year and month.

 Changing the Default Media Upload Location in WordPress

 To change the media directory, you’ll need to add a code snippet to your WordPress website.
 That said, you may want to create a backup of your website before making any changes.

 With that done, you’ll need to connect to your site using an FTP client such as FileZilla.
 If you haven’t used FTP before, then please see our beginner’s guide on how to use FTP to upload files to WordPress.

 After connecting using FTP, simply create a new folder where you’ll store the media files.
 Make a note of the exact folder name, as you’ll be needing it in the next step.

 Next, you’ll need to add a code snippet to WordPress.
 Often, WordPress tutorials will ask you to add custom code to your theme’s functions.php file.

 The biggest problem is that even a tiny mistake in the custom code snippet can break your WordPress site or even make it inaccessible.
 Plus, you’ll lose all the custom code the next time you update your WordPress theme.

 Upon activation, go to Code Snippets » Add Snippet in your WordPress dashboard.

 On this screen, hover your mouse over ‘Add Your Own Custom Snippet’ and then click on ‘Use Snippet’ when it appears.